 Here are some ideas and resources for you to consider:

 - Will you be taking IB higher level, AP, British A level or CAPE Unit Two examinations?
 If yes, successful results may earn you advanced standing and AU credits, and save you time and money.
-Visit our exam credit page for our 2017 policies on advanced standing for specific examination subjects, (2018 policies are subject to revision).
+Visit our exam credit page for our 2023 policies on advanced standing for specific examination subjects (2024 policies are subject to revision).

 - After the first two semesters at AU, and with the approval of your academic adviser, you may wish to think about studying during the summers to accumulate credits and perhaps graduate in 3 1/2 years instead of four years.

-scholarship chart lists information about external scholarship resources that do not require U.S. citizenship.
-Please review eligibility requirements and deadline dates carefully to see if you qualify for one or more funding opportunities.
+- Cappex is one of the nation's largest scholarship databases.
+Among the scholarships listed, Cappex does include external scholarship resources that do not require U.S. citizenship.
+Students can create a free account to see personalized matches of eligible scholarships, as well as information on how to apply.
+Please review scholarship eligibility requirements and deadline dates carefully to see if you qualify for one or more funding opportunities.

 for international students.